 One in every six persons in Asia and the Pacific has some form of disability.
 This amounts to 650 million men, women and children.
 The number is expected to rise over the next decades due to population ageing, natural disasters, chronic health conditions, road traffic injuries, poor working conditions and other factors.
 Despite the constant increase in their number, persons with disabilities tend to be unseen, unheard and uncounted.
 Research shows that in some countries, if persons with disabilities were paid on an equal basis with their peers without disabilities, the GDP of these countries could increase by one to seven per cent.
 However, they are often excluded from access to education, employment, social protection services and legal support systems, and are subject to disproportionately high rates of poverty.
-They continue to face both barriers in their participation as equal members of society and violations of their human rights.
+Therefore, they are not able to fully participate as equal members of society and continue to face serious violations of their human rights.

-Yet another fundamental issue is that, as in other parts of the world, Asia and the Pacific suffers from the dearth of reliable and comparable data on disability: an obstacle to Governments strengthening the evidence base to design, implement and evaluate the effectiveness of disability policies and programmes.
+Moreover, another fundamental challenge is that, as in other parts of the world, Asia and the Pacific suffers from a dearth of reliable and comparable data on disability, which poses a significant obstacle for Governments to design, implement and evaluate the effectiveness of disability policies and programmes.

-The Convention on the Rights of Persons with Disabilities (CRPD) adopted in 2006, and came into effect in 2008, supports the realization of rights of persons with disabilities.
+The Convention on the Rights of Persons with Disabilities (CRPD), which was adopted in 2006 and came into effect in 2008, supports the realization of rights of persons with disabilities.
 The CRPD indicates that disability is a dynamic concept borne out of the interaction between one’s impairments and external barriers, thus calling for the creation of more enabling environments.

-The 2030 Agenda for Sustainable Development and Sustainable Development Goals (SDGs), adopted in 2015, is a milestone development agenda promoting disability-inclusive development.
-Notably, the SDGs make explicit references to persons with disabilities in five of its 17 SDGs, and all the SDGs indicators are expected to be disaggregated by the status of disability as well.
+The 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs), adopted in 2015, is a milestone development agenda promoting disability-inclusive development.
+Notably, the SDGs make explicit references to persons with disabilities in five of its 17 SDGs, and furthermore, all the SDGs indicators are expected to be disaggregated by the status of disability.

 These global frameworks play a key role in shaping ESCAP’s response to promoting the rights and addressing the needs of persons with disabilities in Asia and the Pacific.

 The Incheon Strategy builds on principles and contents of the CRPD, comprising 10 specific time-bound development goals, 27 targets and 62 indicators.
-The Strategy also further promotes the realization of the 2030 Agenda on Sustainable Development.
-In addition to the fact that SDGs’ five goals make specific references to disability, other goals are inextricably linked to the all of the 10 Incheon Strategy Goals.
+The Strategy also further promotes the realization of the 2030 Agenda.
+In addition to the fact that SDGs’ five goals make specific references to disability, other SDGs are also inextricably linked to the all of the 10 Incheon Strategy Goals.